-4.35 National guidance is that Flood Risk Assessments (FRAs) for individual planning applications are only normally required in Zone 1 for major developments over 1Ha in extent.
-However, FRAs are required for most types of development in Flood Zones 2 and 3.

-4.36 Encouragement of routine ditch and culvert clearance, and other initiatives to improve surface water drainage and reduce run off, are outside the planning system, but are extremely important in reducing flood risk from surface water following intense rainfall.
+- 4.39 National guidance is that Flood Risk Assessments (FRAs) for individual planning applications are only normally required in Zone 1 for major developments over 1Ha in extent.
+However, FRAs are required for most types of development in Flood Zones 2 and 3. - 4.40 Encouragement of routine ditch and culvert clearance, and other initiatives to improve surface water drainage and reduce run off, are outside the planning system, but are extremely important in reducing flood risk from surface water following intense rainfall.
+In 2017, Patching Parish Council successfully bid for funding from WSCC's "Operation Watershed" project which aims to address surface water flooding problems in the county.
+This funding will be used to address problems at the junction of France Lane and Arundel Road (gully relocation) and at the top of The Street (soakaway). - 4.41 Where new development raises surface water drainage issues, SDNPA is the SUDS (Sustainable Urban Drainage Systems) approval body in consultation with WSCC.
+Applicants for planning permission need to consider whether their proposals raise any drainage issues and integrate sustainable drainage into their schemes alongside landscape design. - 4.42 Patching parish is in a sensitive groundwater area (a Source Protection Zone or SPZ) so that options for foul drainage to serve new development will need to be considered, so as to avoid any adverse impacts on the SPZ.

-Planning policy: PLACES 11 - Lighting in new development
+Planning policy: PLACES 14 - Lighting in new development